Hugh Blackburn: Life

-Hugh Blackburn was brought up at Killearn House, Stirlingshire, the seventh of eight children of the wealthy Glasgow merchant John Blackburn and his wife Rebecca Leslie Gillies, the daughter of a Church of Scotland minister, and a relative of Colin Maclaurin.
-His elder brother was the judge Colin Blackburn, Baron Blackburn.
-His father, John, became wealthy off sugar and slavery in Jamaica, becoming a merchant on his return to Glasgow.
+Blackburn was born on 2 July 1823 in Craigflower, Torryburn, Fife.
+He was brought up at Killearn House, Stirlingshire, the seventh of eight children of wealthy Glasgow merchant John Blackburn and his wife Rebecca Leslie Gillies, the daughter of a Church of Scotland minister and a relative of Colin Maclaurin.
+His elder brother was Judge Colin Blackburn, Baron Blackburn.
+His father became wealthy off sugar and slavery in Jamaica, becoming a merchant on his return to Glasgow.
 In the 1830s, when the British government emancipated the slaves, John received compensation for the ownership of over 550 slaves.

-Hugh was educated at the Edinburgh Academy and Eton before entering Trinity College, Cambridge in 1840.
+Blackburn was educated at the Edinburgh Academy and Eton before entering Trinity College, Cambridge in 1840.
 There he met Thomson, who entered in the same year; he was also a member of the Cambridge Apostles.
 During this time he invented the Blackburn pendulum.
 In the Mathematical Tripos examinations of 1845 he graduated fifth wrangler, while Thomson graduated second wrangler.

-He entered the Inner Temple in 1847, but was never called to the Bar; his name was withdrawn in 1849, the year in which he became Professor of Mathematics at the University of Glasgow.

-He married Jemima Wedderburn (cousin of James Clerk Maxwell), the daughter of James Wedderburn, Solicitor-General for Scotland.
+He entered the Inner Temple in 1847 but was never called to the bar; his name was withdrawn in 1849, the year in which he became a professor of mathematics at the University of Glasgow.
+He married Jemima Wedderburn (cousin of James Clerk Maxwell), the daughter of James Wedderburn, Solicitor General for Scotland.
+He died on 9 October 1909 at his estate in Roshven, Inverness-shire.